TechFun4/nguyen/README.md

 ## About Me

 I am TechFun, a full stack developer.
-Learn more about me at https://techfun.live/about.
+Learn more about me <a href="https://techfun.live/about" target="_blank">here</a>.

 ## Contributions